 More About Me

-Ask my long-term clients and they will likely tell you that I am personally driven by the desire to understand the systems that my clients have to deal with, whether those clients are manufacturers, wind energy companies, developers, or even governments.
+Ask my long-term clients and they will likely tell you that I am personally driven by the desire to understand the systems that my clients have to deal with, whether those clients are manufacturers, wind or solar energy companies, developers, or even governments.
 A lot of times I find that the answer to a problem lies in an understanding of what makes things work the way they do.
 I’ve found that if I can have a firm grasp of what the client does or wants to do then the solutions sometimes present themselves.
 Many times those solutions are not “legal” as much as they are practical.
 This even carries over into technology.
 In addition to managing the law firm’s IT staff, I have provided services to banks, credit unions, pension administrators, and businesses to assist them with the legal aspects of responding to malicious hacks and cyber-attacks.
 I’ve also represented IT professionals in federal court who have been sued or accused of exceeding their authorization under federal criminal statutes protecting critical federal and private computing and networking infrastructure.

 - Environmental law (air, water, solid waste, pharmaceutical)

 - Energy law (renewable, power purchase agreements, pipelines)